You must be signed in to read the rest of this article.

 Osteoporosis and Osteopenia

 The World Health Organization (WHO) defines osteoporosis as bone mineral density (BMD) of -2.5 (T-score) or more below the mean value for young healthy women.
-Osteopenia is a T-score between -1.0 and -2.5 below the mean for young healthy women.16 National Health and Nutrition Examination Survey (NHANES) III data estimate that 4 million to 6 million women have osteoporosis and 13 million to 17 million have osteopenia compared to men, who range from 1 million to 2 million and 8 million to 13 million, respectively.
+Osteopenia is a T-score between -1.0 and -2.5 below the mean for young healthy women.16 National Health and Nutrition Examination Survey (NHANES) III data estimate that 4 million to 6 million women have osteoporosis and 13 million to 17 million have osteopenia, whereas men range from 1 million to 2 million and 8 million to 13 million, respectively.
 The main risk for osteoporosis in women is menopause leading to increased bone-resorption from changes in estrogen levels.17

 Data show that osteoporosis is a risk factor for tooth loss and osteoporosis of the mandible.18,19 One study reported that for each 1% decrease in whole-body BMD per year, the risk for tooth loss quadrupled in postmenopausal women.18 Some studies have shown a correlation between a decrease in BMD and an increase in clinical attachment loss and alveolar bone loss, but the strongest link is for tooth loss.18,19